 ANIE TOOLE // Quebec City, Quebec, Canada

 I do meditative, gestural painting once the children are in bed, as a way to relax and decompress the intense day.
 Sometimes I quilt.
-The sewing machine has been reassigned as a tool for mask sewing.
+The sewing machine has been mainly reassigned as a tool for mask sewing.

-Twice so far, I have used the current warp, that I always plan a bit longer than what I need, to make another artwork.
+Twice so far, I have used the current warp, which I always plan a bit longer than what I need, to make another artwork.
 The artwork’s starting point is whatever is on my loom at that moment.
 There is no time to start from scratch, these small artworks are part of a greater whole.

-The pandemic has made my work sharper: new space, new tools, less time, I express the same concept only with less.
+The pandemic has made my work sharper: new space, new tools, less time.
+I express the same concept only with less.
 Art is more solitary.
 I grow tired of online interactions.
 I’m not sure how I feel about digital exhibits.
 I send more mail, use heritage techniques, I make do with materials.

 Art fills most of my time, probably just as much as before the pandemic, but it’s different now.
 More art with family, slower art and therapeutic making for myself.
 Art enters my domestic space, the domestic space enters my art.
 Art allows me to engage, with others, with myself, with the past and the future.